ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test > Scoring

-The tab Test > Scoring shows following personal data linked to the test attempt.
+The tab Test > Scoring shows following personal data linked to the test attempt for accounts with 'Edit Settings' permission.
 This is needed in order to review and probably change the scoring ot test attempts.
 If the test is set to anonymous (see above), 'Name' and 'Login' are replaced by the 'Test ID'.

+Accounts with 'Score anonymously' permission are able to access the tab Test > Scoring, but are not able to see 'Name' and 'Login'.

 - Name
 - Login